Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Common And Individual Feature Extraction (CIFE)

 \subsection{Linked BSS with Pre-whitening}

-So far we only impose orthogonality on the components \mat{\bar{A}}.
-In this case the common components are not unique as the columns of $\mat{\bar{A}U}$ also form a common orthogonal basis for any orthogonal matrix \mat{U}.
-Sometimes we want to project the common components onto a feature space with some desired property or uniqueness.
-This can be done typically by, for example, blind source separation (BSS) \cite{Cichocki2002}.
-BSS is a problem of finding latent variables \mat{S} from their linear mixtures $\mat{Y}=\mat{SM}^T$ such that
+We have so far considered the orthogonal components \mat{\bar{A}}, this however does not guarantee unique common components as the columns of $\mat{\bar{A}U}$ also form a common orthogonal basis for any orthogonal matrix \mat{U}.
+If our aim is to project the common components onto a feature space with some desired properties (uniqueness), this can be achieved by BSS \cite{Cichocki2002}, which finds latent variables \mat{S} from their linear mixtures $\mat{Y}=\mat{SM}^T$ such that